IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/interactive-helper.md

    restricted to the current user).

 5. **Profile-specific questionnaire**:
-   - *Cloud Pak for Data & watsonx*: choose entitlements and cartridges from a curated list.
+   - *watsonx*: choose entitlements and cartridges from a curated list.
      Required cartridges remain selected, optional cartridges can be toggled individually or in bulk.
+   - *Cloud Pak for Data & Software Hub*: select the CP4D cartridges and Software Hub workloads you want to deploy.
    - *Cloud Pak for Business Automation*: enable or disable each pattern (Decisions, Workflow, Document Processing, etc.) and helper services such as Process Mining, RPA, AKHQ, or CloudBeaver.
 The helper auto-fills the